-The operational principle of the model is based on the changes in its conductance when the $\rm {Au_{20}}$-SWCNT system is exposed to CO gas for 30 minutes.
-On exposure to CO gas a CO molecule interacts with the $\rm {Au_{20}}$ cluster at an instant of time $\bar t_1$ which affects the hopping of electrons from the $\pi$ orbital of one carbon atom $A_1$ to the neighbouring carbon atom $B_1$.
-Tunnelling of the electron from $A_1$ to $B_1$ is an elastic process with the corresponding integral referred to as the hopping integral $\gamma_{11}(\bar{t}_1)=\gamma_0$ (the hopping integral of pristine SWCNT).
-Then, the electron hops from $B_1$ to $A_2$ (Au) with the hopping integral $\gamma_{12}(\bar{t}_1)$, from $A_2$ to $B_2$ with $\gamma_{22}(\bar{t}_1)$, from $B_2$ to $A_3$ with $\gamma_{23}(\bar{t}_1)=\gamma_0$, figure \ref{fig.1}.
-In a similar way, the hopping integral changes when other CO molecules interact with the $\rm {Au_{20}}$ cluster at the next instants of time $\bar t_2, \bar t_3,\cdots \bar t_n$ where $n$ denotes the number of CO molecules interacting with the $\rm {Au_{20}}$-SWCNT system.
-This is how the time-dependence arises here.
+The operational principle of the model is based on the changes in conductance when the $\rm {Au_{20}}$-SWCNT system is exposed to CO gas for 30 minutes.
+On exposure to CO gas, a CO molecule interacts with the $\rm {Au_{20}}$ cluster (positioned at site $\rm A_2$) at an instant of time $\bar t_1$ which affects the hopping of electrons from the $\pi$ orbital of one carbon atom $\rm A_1$ to the neighboring carbon atom $\rm B_1$ with the corresponding hopping integral $\gamma_{11}(\bar{t}_1)=\gamma_0$ (the hopping integral of pristine SWCNT).
+Then, the electron hops from $\rm B_1$ to $\rm A_2$ with the hopping integral $\gamma_{12}(\bar{t}_1)$, from $\rm A_2$ to $\rm B_2$ with $\gamma_{22}(\bar{t}_1)$, and from $\rm B_2$ to $\rm A_3$ with $\gamma_{23}(\bar{t}_1)=\gamma_0$, Fig. 2.
+In a similar way, the hopping integral changes when other CO molecules interact with the $\rm {Au_{20}}$ cluster at the next instants of time $\bar t_2, \bar t_3$ and so on.
+This is how the time-dependence arises here without the application of a time-dependent bias.
 The time-dependent hopping integral leads to time-dependent Hamiltonian and Green's functions for the SWCNT.
 Thus, to study time-dependent transport through such a nano-hybrid model the time-dependent NEGF formalism is well suited.